abelsj60/my-site/app/data/the-story/story-chapter-one.md

 "The adventures matter most," she said.

 The wee creature gazed fondly at her young friend.
-Then she began to explain the lamp's great secrets.
-"In bright day or black night, through tall tale and purple light, rub it twice and release its might, if..."
+Then she began to explain the lamp's great secret.
+"Through tall tale and purple light, whether bright day or black night, rub it twice and release its might, if..."

 But the boy heard no more.
 He was out.